PCI DSS Certification Cost in India: 2026 Compliance Guide

 5 Factors That Influence Your Certification Budget

-Your compliance level (1 to 4) depends on your yearly transaction volume.
-Level 1 needs a full on-site audit by a Qualified Security Assessor (QSA), which costs much more than the Self-Assessment Questionnaire (SAQ) used for Level 4.
+Your compliance level depends on your yearly transaction volume.
+Level 1 usually needs a full on-site audit by a Qualified Security Assessor, while lower levels may use self-assessment.

 How to Reduce PCI DSS Certification Costs